 A COMMUNITY ASSET

 By now, in addition to Tideswell, coverage stretches to Cressbrook, Foolow, Great Hucklow, Little Hucklow, Litton, Litton Mill, Peak Forest, Wardlow, Wheston and Wormhill, all within a five miles radius.
 Copies are placed in cafes, pubs, shops and holiday lets.

-An experienced new managing editor took over in the latter part of 2018 and that led to accelerated change.
+A new managing editor took over in the latter part of 2018 and that led to wholesale change.
 Layouts were revamped and content revitalised into a lively mix of news, reports, features, photos and advertisers' messages.
-Commercial printing in full colour replaced in-house mono production.
-Print numbers were increased by 20%, extending the circulation area.
-Since, requests to receive emailed digital copies have taken off.
+Commercial printing in full colour replaced in-house black and white production.
+Print numbers were boosted and the circulation area extended.
+Since, requests to receive emailed electronic copies have taken off.

 The Village Voice today:

 32 pages ~ full colour ~ 3,800+ estimated readers ~ around 1,900 print and digital circulation ~ door-by-door delivery ~ free issue

 To look at opportunities for promoting your business, please go to the Advertising page.